LucasHoffSchmidt/LucasHoffSchmidt/README.md

 #### Mini Market
 An E-Commerce website that I am developing.
 Mini Market is a marketplace for individuals to buy and sell reusable and affordable items.
-Technologies used include React, Redux, Node, Typescript, Jest and Playwright, Nodemailer and Stripe.
+Technologies used include React, Redux, Node, Typescript, Jest, Playwright, Nodemailer and Stripe.

 ### Courses and Certifications
 I have completed several key courses that have significantly contributed to my software development knowledge.